agiliq/Django-parsley/README.rst

 -----------

 `Parsleyjs`_ is a JavaScript library to do client side data validations.
-It does this in a non-intrusive way via adding a ``parsley-*`` attributes to form fields.
+It does this in a non-intrusive way via adding a ``data-parsley-*`` attributes to form fields.

 When you define a Django form, you get server side validations for free using the form field attributes.
-Django-parsley adds these validations to client side, by tagging your form with ``parsley-*`` attributes.
+Django-parsley adds these validations to client side, by tagging your form with ``data-parsley-*`` attributes.

 Parsley plays well with ``crispy-forms`` et all.